All Episodes

 Well, I think it's certainly not the hard sciences such as we know them and have limited them.

-It's quite a journey.
+It's quite a journey, and it's the bridging journey.

-So I think it's both of the above.
+And so I think it's both of the above.

 I think that the UFO phenomenon is leading to the unraveling of the greatest mystery of our time.

-And I also, I don't want to divert, but I also remind me, Art, that I want to share with you some up-to-date information about what's called the Starlight Coalition, which is a group that's attempting to get the government to release UFO information ASAP.
+And also, I don't want to divert, but I also remind me, Art, that I want to share with you some up-to-date information about what's called the Starlight Coalition, which is a group that's attempting to get the government to release UFO information ASAP.

 Well, it would sure be fun to have you and Dr. Sagan on the same show.

-Oh yeah, that would be most welcome!
+Oh, yeah, that would be most welcome.

 Would you enjoy that?